A few years ago, I needed to travel from the West Coast to the East Coast in a reasonably timely fashion, yet not spend a fortune to do so.

-Train long-distance travel is a type of railway transport used to cover longer distances than regular commuter or regional trains.
+Train long-distance travel is a type of railway transport that covers longer distances than regular commuter or regional trains.

 These trains usually have more amenities and services than shorter-distance trains.
-They can be a more comfortable option for travelers looking to cover large distances in a relatively short amount of time.
+They can be a more comfortable option for travelers looking to cover large distances in a relatively short time.

 Useful Tips for Long Distance Train Travel